Sirius Street

 From Pittsburgh Streets

-Sirius Street was officially named and opened in 1929.[1]
-It is named for the star Sirius, α Canis Majoris, the brightest star in the night sky.[2]
-Nearby Regulus Street and Markab Street, named and opened by the same ordinance, also took the names of stars.
+Sirius Street was laid out as part of the Summer Hill Terrace plan of lots in August 1928[1] and officially named and opened in 1929.[2]
+It is named for the star Sirius, α Canis Majoris, the brightest star in the night sky.[3]
+Nearby Regulus Street and Markab Street, in the same plan of lots, also took the names of stars.

 References